 In Applied Health Sciences, the PD12 course counts as the student's first work report.

 Students are required to enrol in PD12: Reflection and Learning in the Workplace during their first work term.
 This course assists students in applying report writing skills by focusing on analysis and best practices in report writing, recognizing the interaction between prior experiences and new experiences, and exploring, clarifying and testing underlying assumptions about values regarding report writing through critical reflection.

 During each following work term, students are required to submit a work report to complete the final three required reports.
-Work reports are submitted via Waterloo LEARN and are due seven days (one week) after the start of classes following your work term.
+Work reports are submitted via Waterloo LEARN and are due six days after the start of classes following your work term.
 The reports are marked and returned in the 3rd month of the term.
 Any student who is required to resubmit their report must do so within two weeks of receiving the marked work report.
 Resubmitted reports are usually marked by the end of the term.

 Students in AHS must follow the Work Report Guidelines from the Faculty of Applied Health Sciences posted on Waterloo LEARN.

 For eight month work terms, the first report will be due in the fourth month, and the second report will be due in the eighth month.